simon446/NodeMinecraft/README.md

 # NodeMinecraft
-Manage a minecraft server using a node web interface
+Manage a minecraft server using a web interface